DayMoonDevelopment/rec-sports/apps/mobile/modules/google-auth/README.md

 2. Sets `GIDServerClientID` in Info.plist with your web client ID (for backend auth)
 3. Generates and adds the reversed client ID URL scheme to `CFBundleURLTypes`
 4. Example URL scheme: `com.googleusercontent.apps.123456-abc`

+### Android Configuration:
+1. Adds `google_web_client_id` to `strings.xml` with your web client ID
+2. Native module reads this value at runtime for Credential Manager API

 ### No Manual Configuration Required
 - No need to pass client IDs in JavaScript